At the heart of our values is our dynamic, diverse team – not only do our people enrich our business but they make it stronger.

 “My motivation for joining the focus group is that it forms part of my personal anti-racism manifesto, to formalise my drive and desire to make sure that candidates from under-represented parts of society find it easier to enter the legal profession, flourish in it and progress through it.
 Furthermore, I want to be part of the effort to ensure that our EDI targets and policies are put into practice and implemented at every level of HGF, to go beyond having the words on our websites and marketing material.
 It is a scary (and exciting!) undertaking, but we have to start somewhere.”

 “I believe that organisations which embrace equality, diversity and inclusion (EDI) are better managed, make better decisions and create more opportunities for staff – these are our aims at HGF.
 EDI is complementary with HGF’s core value around People – we wish to embrace all of our talent from every background.
 EDI is a particular passion of mine and I contribute to EDI at The Social Mobility Commission as a UK Government appointed Commissioner.”

 Created in 2015 by leading organisations and individuals in the intellectual property sector, IP Inclusive was established to drive equality, diversity and inclusion across the industry – from employment processes, recruitment and retention, to career development and company ethos.

-Sharing our experience within the IP Inclusive community helps build an effective network for equality, diversity and inclusion across the IP sector.
+Sharing our experience within the IP Inclusive community helps build an effective network for diversity and inclusion across the IP sector.